Ghvstcode/Version-check/Idea.md

 if the file is undefined || could not be found, Exit the process using the spinner. if the file is found return the databuffer!!!!

+-Create a box to output the error from the pkg if any -futher style the table making sure the true message prints in green and false in red!!!
+-CACHING